jangrewe/hexbright/README.md

 Jackalope
 -------------
-The current version, codename "Jackalope" (see a pattern there?), contains the same feature as Platypus and adds quick access to the highest brightness level and Taps recording/playback (not functional yet).
+The current version, codename "Jackalope", contains the same feature as "Platypus" (see a pattern there?) and adds quick access to the highest brightness level and Taps recording/playback (not functional yet).

 **So in addition to all Platypus features (below), you can now also:**